 A huge congratulation to all of the hard work put in by the children to refresh their reading areas.
 Children have chosen class authors, written book recommendations, categorised books and, most importantly, chosen the overall look of their reading area themselves.
 Each class has worked incredibly hard!
-Ms Boyd and Mr Taylor took a look at some of the fantastic reading areas and winners will be announced shortly.

 Author visit: Gary Northfield

 Years 3, 4 and 5 were treated to a visit by comic book maker, cartoonist and author, Gary Northfield!
 He had some fascinating things to say about his life, his inspiration and how we came to be such a successful writer and illustrator.
 Gary read an excerpt from one of his books (Julius Zebra and the Rumble with the Romans) and took the children through a drawing workshop, creating their very own Julius Zebra characters.
-At the end of the event many children had coies of the book signed by Gary too.
+At the end of the event many children had copies of the book signed by Gary too.
 You are welcome back any time Gary!

 Have a look at some of our reading recommendations!

 The Incredible Adventures of Professor Branestawm by Norman Hunter